Vitebsk region

-Important cities within the region include Vitebsk, Orsha, Polotsk, and Novopolotsk.
+Key cities in the region include Vitebsk, Orsha, Polotsk, and Novopolotsk.

 Geography

-Vitebsk Region covers an area of 40,000 km², which is about 19.4% of the national total.
-It is bordered on the north by Pskov Oblast of Russia, by Smolensk Oblast of Russia on the east, on the south by Minsk Region and by Mogilev Region, on the southwest by Minsk Region and Grodno Region, and on the west and northwest by Vilnius and Utena counties of Lithuania and Augšdaugava, Krāslava and Ludza municipalities of Latvia.
+Vitebsk region covers an area of 40,000 km², which is about 19.4% of the national total.
+It is bordered to the north by Pskov Oblast of Russia, by Smolensk Oblast of Russia to the east, to the south by Minsk and Mogilev regions, to the southwest by Minsk and Grodno regions, and to the west and northwest by Vilnius and Utena counties of Lithuania and Augšdaugava, Krāslava and Ludza municipalities of Latvia.

-The northern extreme point of Belarus is situated in Verkhnyadzvinsk District of Vitebsk Region, north of Lake Osveya.
+The northern extreme point of Belarus is situated in Verkhnyadzvinsk District of Vitebsk region, north of Lake Osveya.

-In 2000 Belarusian scientists Alexey Solomonov and Valery Anoshko published a report in which they stated that the geographic centre of Europe was located near Lake Sho (Шо) in the Vitebsk Region.
+In 2000 Belarusian scientists Alexey Solomonov and Valery Anoshko published a report in which they stated that the geographic centre of Europe was located near Lake Sho (Шо) in the Vitebsk region.

 The region is known for its numerous lakes.
-The largest lakes of the Vitebsk Region are: Osveyskoye (2nd largest in Belarus), Lukomskoye (4th largest), Drivyaty (5th largest in Belarus and the largest of Braslav Lakes), Nescherdo, Snudy, Lisno, Ezerische, Strusto, Richi, Losvido, Lepelskoye.
+The largest lakes of the Vitebsk region are: Osveyskoye (2nd largest in Belarus), Lukomskoye (4th largest), Drivyaty (5th largest in Belarus and the largest of Braslav Lakes).
+Other lakes are Beloye, Nescherdo, Snudy, Lisno, Ezerische, Strusto, Richi, Losvido and Lepelskoye.

 The region has more national parks, nature reserves, and wildlife preserves of national importance than any other region of Belarus.
 Braslav Lakes and Naroch National Parks and Berezinski Biosphere Reserve comprise 3,4% of the whole region's territory, and 22 wildlife preserves of national importance make up 4,1% of the region.

 Economy

 The main industry of the region is petrochemical.
 "Naftan" (Navapolatsk) is one of the biggest oil refineries in Belarus and a major polymer manufacturer, "LLK-Naftan" (Navapolatsk) produces oil additives.
 Share of the food industry in the regional industrial output is estimated at 14-15%.
 Share of textile, garment and shoe factories (light industry) is estimated at 5-6%, the major factories are "Belvest" (shoes), "Marko" (shoes; both in Vitebsk), Orsha flax factory, "Vitebsk carpets", "Znamya industrializacyi" garment factory in Vitebsk, "Bell Bimbo" (baby clothes manufacturer).
 The biggest electrical and machinery plants (5-6% of the regional industrial output) are "Vityas" in Vitebsk (TV sets and household appliances), "Vistan" machine tool factory, Vitebsk factory of electrical measuring instruments, Vitebsk factory of tractor spare parts, "Red fighter" machine tool factory in Orsha.

 Lukoml power station is the biggest power plant in Belarus.

-Vitebsk Region has a number of important transport connections with Russia, Ukraine, the Baltic countries, and Poland.
+Vitebsk region has a number of important transport connections with Russia, Ukraine, the Baltic countries, and Poland.

 Tourism

-The number of travel agencies in Vitebsk Region has been growing from 25 in 2000 to 83 in 2010; most agencies provide both agent and operator services.
+The number of travel agencies in Vitebsk region has been growing from 25 in 2000 to 83 in 2010; most agencies provide both agent and operator services.
 The numerous lake resorts attract tourists for several-night stays.
 Polotsk and Vitebsk are the most popular cultural tourism destinations of the region.

 Administrative subdivisions

-The Vitebsk Region is subdivided into 21 districts, 2 cities of oblast subordinance, 19 additional cities, 249 selsovets, and 26 urban-type settlements.
+The Vitebsk region is subdivided into 21 districts, 2 cities of oblast subordinance, 19 additional cities, 249 selsovets, and 26 urban-type settlements.